whoeevee/EeveeSpotify/common_issues.md

 How to fix it with a free account?<br>
 1. Connect to a VPN server in any country, change your region at [accounts.spotify.com](https://accounts.spotify.com), then sign out and log back into Spotify with the VPN enabled.
 > You can change your region back later.<Br>
-2. Go to Settings -> EeveeSpotify -> Patching and check if `Do Not Patch Premium` is disabled.
+2. Go to Settings -> EeveeSpotify -> Patching and make sure `Do Not Patch Premium` is disabled.

 ***